ian-de-vries/Multi-Screen.js/README.md

 	distance:                   // pixels, must be an integer (can be negative)
 	vertical_distance:          // pixels, must be an integer (can be negative), overrides distance
-	horizontal_distance:        // pixels, must be an integer (can be negative), overrides distance }
+	horizontal_distance:        // pixels, must be an integer (can be negative), overrides distance
+	chain_animation_options:    // options object for chaining navigations (see below) }
 ```

+### Chaining animations

+The `options` object passed into the `switch_screens` function accepts another `options` object in the `chain_animations_options` property.
+After the animation finishes, the `switch_screens` function will be called again recursively with this object if specified to allow chained animations.
+See below for an example.

 ### Example manual navigation code